 What happens when you’re prescribed multiple drugs?
 Most often, they combine to form some unwanted side effects.
 Computer scientists at Stanford University created a deep learning system (named Decagon) trained with over 19000 proteins and the possible reactions of particular drugs with these proteins.
 The system was tested with drug pairs with no known negative side effects.
 After research, evidence proved half of those predictions.
 Decagon is a tool user needs to remove any doubts and know precisely how drug combinations will affect their bodies.

-Cranial surgery requires utmost care.
+Cranial surgery requires the utmost care.
 Striking nerves, major veins or arteries are serious concerns.
 Researchers at the Eindhoven University of Technology (TU/e) have created a skull-drilling robot to aid during surgeries, as well as speed up the process.
 The robot, named RoBoSculpt, is basically a CNC milling machine with a drilling head and seven axes of motion.
 All these axes provide more movability from several angles, and therefore much more functionality.
 When surgeons and RoboScuplt intersect, an optimal working environment is formed.

 Detecting strokes early is essential for increasing survival chances.
 Before strokes can be treated, doctors should first verify that a stroke had occurred.
-The Cerebrotech Visor is an equipment developed by a team from Cerebrotech Medical Systems, in California, USA.
+The Cerebrotech Visor is a equipment developed by a team from Cerebrotech Medical Systems, in California, USA.

 The visor is worn on the patient’s head, where it works by emitting radio waves through both hemispheres of the brain.
 Frequency changes occur when these waves pass through the fluid in each side of the brain.
 The results are compared for both hemispheres and a result is drawn upon whether a stroke has occurred, and how severe it was.
 This technique is 92% accurate, far better than current methods ranging from 40% to 89%.